wescpy/google/gemini/webgem/README.md

 # Google Gemini API web app samples

-These are the code samples that are found in the [3rd post](https://bit.ly/3Kqv78c) in the [Gemini API series](https://dev.to/wescpy/series/27183).
+These are the code samples from the [3rd post](https://bit.ly/3Kqv78c) in the [Gemini API series](https://dev.to/wescpy/series/27183).

 | :exclamation: API key required |
 |:---------------------------|